Hopetoun House

-Hopetoun House is a country house near South Queensferry owned by the Hopetoun House Preservation Trust, a charity established in 1974 to preserve the house and grounds as a national monument, to protect and improve their amenities, and to preserve the furniture, paintings, manuscripts, and other articles of historical interest associated with the house.
+Hopetoun House is a stately home near South Queensferry owned by the Hopetoun House Preservation Trust, a charity established in 1974 to preserve the house and grounds as a national monument, to protect and improve their amenities, and to preserve the furniture, paintings, manuscripts, and other articles of historical interest associated with the house.
 The south wing of the house is occupied by the family of Adrian Hope, 4th Marquess of Linlithgow.
 The house is a Category A listed building and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland.

 History

 Architecture

 The house was built 1699–1701 and designed by Sir William Bruce with Bruce's master mason Tobias Bauchop in charge of the construction and working drawings (aided by his apprentice Alexander Edward).
 The house was then hugely extended from 1721 by William Adam until his death in 1748, being one of his most notable projects.
 The interior was completed by his sons John Adam and Robert Adam.
 The magnificent entrance hall dates from 1752.

 The Hope family acquired the land in the 17th century and operated lead mines.
 Charles Hope, the first occupant, was only 16 years old when his mother, Lady Margaret Hope, signed the contract for building with William Bruce, on 28 September 1698.
-The master mason is noted as Tobias Bachope of Alloa.
+The master mason was Tobias Bachope of Alloa.
 The plumber and glazier was John Forster of Berwick.

-The house was the site of the departure of the visit of King George IV to Scotland on 29 August 1822 and the knighthood of Captain Adam Ferguson and Henry Raeburn.
+The house was the site of the departure of King George IV on 29 August 1822 after his Scottish visit and the knighthood of Captain Adam Ferguson and Henry Raeburn.

-Garden park
+Grounds

 The English garden style landscape park in which it lies were laid out in 1725, also by William Adam.
 The east front centres on the distant isle of Inchgarvie and North Berwick Law.
 The walled garden dates from the late 18th century.
 In the grounds an 18th-century mound was excavated in 1963 to reveal the remains of the earlier manor house, Abercorn Castle, dating from the 15th century.